nguyen-tr-le/CrowdAnalytix-GRLog-TSClassification/README.md

 # CrowdAanalytix-GRLog-TSClassification
-Links to the competition: https://www.crowdanalytix.com/contests/gamma-log-facies-type-prediction
+Link to the competition and data: https://www.crowdanalytix.com/contests/gamma-log-facies-type-prediction